lammps/lammps/doc/src/fix_mol_swap.rst

 * atom/swap = style name of this fix command
 * N = invoke this fix every N steps
 * X = number of swaps to attempt every N steps
-* itype,jtype = two atom types to swap with each other
+* itype,jtype = two atom types (1-Ntypes or type label) to swap with each other
 * seed = random # seed (positive integer)
 * T = scaling temperature of the MC swaps (temperature units)
 * zero or more keyword/value pairs may be appended to args